 Clean waters are important for safe recreational bathing and watersports.
 Access to clean bathing waters provide restorative physical and psychological benefits to users and positive impacts for local businesses through increased trade.

 A bathing beach is a designated area of a natural or artificially constructed pond, lake, stream, river, bay, tidal waters, ocean or other body of fresh or salt water, which is used for bathing and swimming purposes.
+Swimfo allows you to look up details of a designated bathing water by name or location including information on water quality.

 The safety and quality of bathing waters can be reduced by the presence of harmful bacteria.
 Escherichia coli and intestinal enterococci can cause illness if ingested, and they are used as indicators of faecal pollution from humans, livestock and wildlife.
 Poor livestock waste management and raw sewage discharge into water bodies contributes to the presence of these bacteria in bathing waters.
-EU Bathing Water Directive reports collates data on the conditions of UK bathing water sites, classifying each across four categories from excellent to poor, including on the presence of Escherichia coli and intestinal enterococci.

 The Solent Bathing Water Quality Award Scheme, administered by the Solent Forum on behalf of the Solent Water Quality Group, provides a simple and readily understood indicator of satisfactory water quality at bathing beaches.
 It is based on long term water quality monitoring over the previous summer, and is based on a minimum of 16 samples.
 All beaches regularly used for bathing (private or Local Authority managed), non-designated as well as designated, can apply for an award under the scheme.